 If you have been following the story of Louisa Nathalie, which can be accessed on the London Overlooked website by following links to Part One and Part Two, you will remember that she was the victim of a callous ex-army officer by the name of Arthur Robert Willoughby Wade.
 She was a young German woman residing in the Strand Union workhouse in Cleveland Strand, and in 1863 Wade sexually assaulted her, having gained her trust with a false promise of employment as a wet nurse.
-As she recovered from her ordeal she was tended by the workhouse medical officer, Dr Joseph Rogers, who, as we shall see, fought her corner as well as caring for her as a patient.
+As she recovered from her ordeal, she was tended by the workhouse medical officer, Dr Joseph Rogers.
+As we shall see, Rogers fought her corner as well as caring for her as a patient.

 In the weeks that followed her ordeal Louisa’s condition caused Rogers considerable concern.
-She had returned to the workhouse in what he described in a letter to the Times as “a fearful state of alarm and trepidation”, which was fully accounted for by the cynical deception and physical abuse Wade had inflicted on her.
-And, of course, she was pregnant, her pregnancy being the very reason why Wade was able to lure her to a disreputable location off the Strand with the entirely bogus promise of meeting the non-existent “lady of title” whose non-existent child she was expecting to nurse.
+She had returned to the workhouse in what he described in a letter to The Times as ‘a fearful state of alarm and trepidation’, which was fully accounted for by the cynical deception and physical abuse Wade had inflicted on her.
+And, of course, she was pregnant, her pregnancy being the very reason Wade was able to lure her to a disreputable location off the Strand with the entirely bogus promise of meeting the non-existent ‘lady of title’ whose non-existent child she was expecting to nurse.

-Louisa went into labour on the 22nd of February.
+Louisa went into labour on 22 February.
 She suffered considerably, and not only from the pain of giving birth.
-Even before the contractions began, Rogers was worried about her state of mind, noting that she was “much depressed in spirits”, no doubt in consequence of the trauma she had experienced at the hands of Wade.
-In his opinion her condition, both mental and physical, was frail enough to warrant precautions, and he had her watched carefully at all times.
+Even before the contractions began, Rogers was worried about her state of mind, noting that she was ‘much depressed in spirits’, no doubt in consequence of the trauma she had experienced at the hands of Wade.
+In his opinion her condition, both mental and physical, was frail enough to warrant precautions and he had her watched carefully at all times.
 When Louisa was suddenly seized with convulsions, Rogers feared the worst, and for several days he watched her as her life hung in the balance.
-She recovered, but she was not fully fit for a number of weeks.
+She recovered, but she was not fully fit for several weeks.

 unlawfully, and by means of certain false representations, detained the aforesaid Bridget Corrigan, with intent carnally to know her.